hemnet/nodejs-assignment/README.md

 Congratulations for advancing to the technical interview stage with Hemnet.

 This stage is designed as a collaborative working session where we'll solve problems together, just like we do in our day-to-day work at Hemnet.
 You'll lead the design and implementation, while we're here to support you, answer questions, and explore ideas together.
 This is not a test of memorization, neither is it a technical show off.
-We want to get a sense of what it's like to work with you in real life.
+We want to get a sense of what it's like to work with you.

 ## Interview Overview

-- **Format:** Live collaborative session with Hemnet engineers — think of it as pair programming with teammates
+- **Format:** Live collaborative session with Hemnet engineers
 - **Duration:** ~90 minutes total
     - 10 min introduction and getting to know each other
     - 70 min collaborative technical session